lpmi-13/current-projects/README.md

 - system runs a test against the output of the function for a given input
 - if the output is correct for the test input, then user got it right

-## 112) very basic list of micromaterials in a repo/README.md
+## 113) Create micromaterial for merging submodule into main repo
-- list all of the ones from github
+- we have a repo that uses a submodule
-- find some others in the wild and list those as well
+- we want to stop tracking the submodule via a remote
-- possibly order by learning objectives targeted (knowledge/comprehension/application)
+- we "unhook" the tracking and just add it to the main repo

 ---